iamphuc/Deterministic-Linear-Programming/README.md

 ## Model Construction

 Based on the given information, it's worthwhile to note that the total expected demands for the 5 different packages exceed the hotel capacity.
 In addition, there is a variance in the length of stay required by the 5 different packages.
 This can be thought of as having inventory of different products that can only be serviced at specific time interval.
-In the world of revenue management, this is a network revenue management problem.
+In the world of revenue management, this is a **network revenue management problem**.

 To solve this problem, we input the variables, the objective function, and the consraints into AMPL as follows.
 <details><summary>CLICK ME</summary>